matmu/cell_type_annotation/README.md

 # Automated cell type annotation

+This repository includes a receipee for a Docker image containing the complete software environment required for automatically annotating plaque scRNA-seq datasets using our atlas.

+For further details, please refer to our preprint: https://www.biorxiv.org/content/10.1101/2024.09.11.612431v1⁠.

-The script requires GPUs on your host system.
+**Important:** The script requires GPUs on your host system.

 ## Run script using container environment